rsv-code/knit/README.md

 Then when you build your project it will generate a knit-doc.md file in the target directory.
 It's that simple.

+# Dependencies
+Knit requires JDK 8 or later.
+It may work on previous versions but you will need to update the pom.xml in that case.
+It also requires maven of course.

 # Install